|Support||Help Desk, Live Chat, Knowledge Base & Social Media|

 It’s great for websites that are primarily lead-generation, informational, etc but also want to sell a few products – think restaurant owner who wants to sell a few shirts or mugs.

 It’s not so great for websites that are eCommerce-first.
 The functionality is there.
 It’s fine.
 But I would not choose Wix to start an online store.
-I’d either build an online store on your own with WordPress + WooCommerce or go with a specialty eCommerce platform like Shopify or BigCommerce.
+I’d either build an online store on your own with WordPress + WooCommerce or go with a specialty eCommerce platform like Shopify.
 I wrote a direct comparison of Shopify vs. Wix here.
 And actually, Square’s purchase of Weebly has helped them develop better “small store” site builder capabilities.
 I’d consider them for eCommerce too.

 Wix Video Review